-New airforce officer cadets are posted to RNZAF Woodbourne base to complete a seven-week Joint Officer Induction Course (JOIC).
+New air force officer cadets are posted to RNZAF Woodbourne for 26 weeks to complete their initial Officer Training Course.

 - Defence Careers website - how to apply to be an air force officer

 - Defence Careers website - information on upcoming intakes

 NCEA Level 2 with a minimum of 18 credits in English, maths and science is required to be an air warfare officer or pilot.
 NCEA Level 3 is required to enter tertiary training for all other types of air force officers.
-Useful subjects include construction and mechanical technologies, digital technologies, maths, physical education and physics.
+Useful subjects include English, maths, science and technology subjects, engineering, international relations, history and physical education.